 There are three main types of DNA test that can help you with your family tree research.
 Which test is best for you very much depends on what question you want the answer to.
-In brief, if you want to research a particular surname, then a Y-DNA test might be the best; if you want to see if two people are related on your direct maternal line, then a mitochondrial DNA test might be best; and if you are wanting to connect with cousins who share a common ancestor within the last 200 years or so, then an autosomal DNA test might be best.
+In brief, if you want to research a particular surname, then a Y-DNA test might be the best; if you want to see if two people are related on your direct maternal line, then a mitochondrial DNA test might be best; and if you are interested in connecting with cousins who might be able to help you break through that Brick Wall in your research, then an autosomal DNA test might be best.

 With Y-DNA testing we are only looking at one particular line of an individual's ancestors - specifically the direct male line of the participant, their father's father's father etc. Y-DNA testing is only done on men because they are the only ones to pass on the Y-chromosome.